Page 2 The project begins

 1. Upper intake flange ( with a bunch of 2" exhaust flanges to save material).

-2. Top intake flange with holes for two four barrel carbs ( bolts to the #1 flange)
+2. Top intake flange with holes for two four barrel carbs (this bolts to the #1 flange)

 3. Drawing for the number 2 part